amtir/ruby_food-finder/README.md

-#Ruby coding : "Food Finder Project"
+# Ruby coding : "Food Finder Project"

-###*This small project is  called "Food Finder" and is programmed in the ruby language.*
+### *This small project is  called "Food Finder" and is programmed in the ruby language*

-###Concepts acquired and reviewed :
+### Concepts acquired and reviewed :

 * ADT Data Structures (Classes, Hashes, Symbols, Ranges, ...)
 * File I/O / String manipulations